AbdulShabazz/Euclid/README.md

 ## Instructions

-To deploy the prover in your game logic, you provide it with axioms and lemmas related to the state of your game, and then request it to prove a theorem or desired outcome.
+To deploy the prover in your game logic, you must provide it with axioms and lemmas related to the current state of your game, and request it to prove a theorem or desired outcome.
 Each proof-step can be used to perhaps update a state-machine, or update the game state; or in more advanced implementations, its proof-steps can be utilized by helper A.I. that aim to achieve the proof-step as a desired outcome in your game.
 This feeding process is repeated until the game state reflects the final proof, as a desired outcome (i.e., the theorem is proven).
 The prover can also produce a path of proof-steps using the available Expand- and Reduce- solvers.

+To compile the boost library, in for example Visual Studio, go to Project > [ProjectName] Properties > VC++ Directories > General > Include Directories > and include one of the macros: `$(Local[ProjectName]WorkingDirectory)` or `$(ProjectDirectory)`.
+If you do not have the latest boost library in your local directory, you must first download the boost library from https://www.boost.org/ and extract it to the local directory.

+Compiler flags: ```/permissive- /Yu"pch.h" /ifcOutput "x64\Release\" /GS /GL /W3 /Gy /Zc:wchar_t /Zi /Gm- /O2 /Ob2 /sdl /Fd"x64\Release\vc143.pdb" /Zc:inline /fp:precise /D "NDEBUG" /D "EUCLIDPROVERLIBDLL_EXPORTS" /D "_WINDOWS" /D "_USRDLL" /D "_WINDLL" /D "_UNICODE" /D "UNICODE" /errorReport:prompt /WX- /Zc:forScope /std:c17 /Gd /Oy /Oi /MD /std:c++20 /FC /Fa"x64\Release\" /EHsc /nologo /Fo"x64\Release\" /Ot /Fp"x64\Release\EuclidProverLibDLL.pch" /diagnostics:column```

 ## Formatting